mge-engine/mge/doc/manual/introduction.rst

   facilities for tracing and error reporting, configuration or componentization.
 - The entity component system is a general purpose mechanism, although commonly used in game development.
+MGE encapsulates the EnTT library here, a high-performance and modern ECS.
 - The script library and plugins allow adding a scripting language, also a commonly needed functionality.

 The general design philosphy in MGE is that everything should stand for itself, and *manager* or other *uber-objects* are to be avoided.

-This also allows also going as low-level as wanted when using MGE.
+This also allows also going as low-level as wanted when using MGE, and not being tied to a render loop or update architecture.

 About this manual